Related Links

 1. If the jumper "messes up," the stopwatch should not stop.
 The jumper should continue jumping rope, time continues, and the person counting should keep counting up instead of restarting the count.
 For example, if after 10 successful jumps, the rope hits the jumper's foot and he or she has to restart, the counter should count the next successful jump as number 11.

-5. Record the number of successful jumps in a data table like the one below in your lab notebook.
+5. Record the number of successful jumps in a data table like Table 1 in your lab notebook.

 Short Jump Rope Length Medium Jump Rope Length Long Jump Rope Length